marma/ffslod/README.md

 ![alt text](https://raw.githubusercontent.com/marma/ffslod/main/etc/FFSLOD.png "Modes of operation")

 ## Installation
 First get the source by running `git clone https://github.com/marma/ffslod`.
 Then copy one of the example configuration files in `examples/` to `config.yml` in the root directory and run `docker-compose up`.
-That should get you up and running.
+That should get you up and running with a server at http://localhost:8080/.
 Next take a look at the files in `xsl/` if you want to do see examples of transformations from HTML to RDF.

 ## Configuration